2025 United Nations Climate Change Conference: Organizational challenges

-Accomodation
+Accommodation

 Months before the event, reports emerged of extreme price increases for lodging.
 Some listings on platforms such as Airbnb were priced as high as US$9,320 per day, compared with typical rates of around US$11, while a single-person flat on Booking.com was listed for US$15,266 per night.
 These figures fueled claims of widespread real estate speculation, with the Brazilian government describing the prices as "extremely high and incomprehensible".

 In response, the Federal government of Brazil announced measures to address excessive lodging prices and stated it would make 26,000 additional beds available by using cruise ships, schools, new hotels, and military facilities.
 However, a previously announced price-regulation agreement with the hotel industry remained unsigned by July 2025 due to resistance from the sector.
-The government also rented two cruise ships, the MSC Seaview and the Costa Diadema, moored at Pier Outreiro for the 15-day event.
-These ships, among the largest passenger vessels to dock in the city, offered rooms at a minimum rate of approximately US$220 per day.
+The government rented two cruise ships, the MSC Seaview and the Costa Diadema, moored at Pier Outeiro in Brasília for the 15-day event.
+These ships, which were the largest passenger vessels to dock in the city, offered rooms at a minimum rate of approximately US$220 per day.

 The lodging crisis prompted a strong international reaction, with 27 countries signing a letter requesting solutions and some nations pressuring Brazil to relocate the event.
-High costs remained the main obstacle for attendees; a UN survey in August 2025 found that only 18 of 147 responding countries had secured accommodations.
+High costs remained the main obstacle for attendees; a UN survey in August 2025 found that only 18 of 147 responding countries had secured accommodation.
 The situation led some delegations, including Austria’s, to cancel their participation and affected local tenants, who reported being asked by landlords to vacate their homes for higher-paying visitors.
-Several official delegations also opted to send fewer representatives to COP30 due to the accommodation shortage and inflated room prices, as reported by The Guardian ahead of the event’s opening.
+Several official delegations also opted to send fewer representatives to COP30 due to the accommodation shortage and inflated room prices, as reported by The Guardian ahead of the event's opening.

 For the first time among visiting VIP aircraft at Belém Airport, an A330-200 from China, an A330-200 from the French government, an A340-300 from Qatar, and an A350-900 from the German government landed at the airport.